Poverty in Kenya: Water problems and poverty

-Data from the Society for International Development shows that although nearly half of Kenya's people have access to improved water supply, there are over 19 million Kenyans still drinking unimproved water, such as unsafe water from rivers.
+Data from the Society for International Development shows that although half of Kenya's people have access to improved water supply, there are over 19 million Kenyans still drinking unimproved water, such as unsafe water from rivers.
 Besides, there is large inequality in access of safe water.
 There are about 30 percent more improved water sites in urban areas than in rural areas.

 One of major causes of water crisis in Kenya is frequent droughts.
 The Society for International Development has revealed that rivers are the most common supply of Kenya's drinking water.
 However, more than half of Kenya's regions are classified as arid and are very arid areas with annual average rainfall at a very low level, and global warming exacerbates this situation.
 Rivers are an unstable source of water, especially in a dry climate period.
 Droughts damage Kenya's agricultural economy, cause famine and result in even worse hygienic conditions.

 Kenya is classified as a water limited country.
 According to data from the World Bank, the amount of renewable internal freshwater resources per capita has been decreasing from past to now and it has declined to under 450 cubic meters per capita in 2014.

 According to the research conducted by Kimani-Murage and Ngindu in 2007, the main activities that cause contamination of water in Kenya are washing clothes in rivers, pouring pollutants into rivers and using unclean containers to get water.
-These are especially common in rural area and some urban slums.
+These are especially common in rural areas and some urban slums.
 People in these areas often have no cleaner options.

 High population growth rate and inappropriate water policy also make the water problem more severe.

-Unsafe water can cause diseases like bilharzia, cholera and diarrhea, while stagnant water is a breeding ground for mosquitoes that cause malaria infections to skyrocket.
+Unsafe water can cause diseases like bilharzia, cholera, and diarrhea, while stagnant water is a breeding ground for mosquitoes that cause malaria infections to skyrocket.
 Shown by MSF clinic, three-fifths of all consultation is classified as caused by poor sanitation diseases.
 Over 5 thousand children die from water-related diseases per day.